code-423n4/2023-12-revolutionprotocol/README.md

 Any issues or improvements on how we integrate with the out of scope contracts is in scope.

 ## Main invariants
-*Describe the project's main invariants (properties that should NEVER EVER be broken).*
+(properties that should NEVER EVER be broken).

 ### Creator payments
-The TokenEmitter and AuctionHouse should always pay creators in accordance with the creatorRateBps and entropyRateBps.
+- The TokenEmitter and AuctionHouse should always pay creators in accordance with the creatorRateBps and entropyRateBps.

-The AuctionHouse should always pay creator(s) of the CultureIndex art piece being auctioned.
+- The AuctionHouse should always pay creator(s) of the CultureIndex art piece being auctioned.

-The TokenEmitter should always pay the `creatorsAddress`.
+- The TokenEmitter should always pay the `creatorsAddress`.

 ### CultureIndex

-Anything uploaded to the CultureIndex should always be mintable by the VerbsToken contract and not disrupt the token contract in any way.
+- Anything uploaded to the CultureIndex should always be mintable by the VerbsToken contract and not disrupt the token contract in any way.

-The voting process within the CultureIndex must be solely based on the ERC721 and ERC20 balance of the voter.
+- The voting weights calculated must be solely based on the ERC721 and ERC20 balance of the account that casts the vote.

-Accounts should not be able to vote more than once on the same art piece with the same ERC721 token in the CultureIndex.
+- Accounts should not be able to vote more than once on the same art piece with the same ERC721 token in the CultureIndex.

-Accounts can not vote twice on the same art piece.
+- Accounts can not vote twice on the same art piece.

-Only snapshotted (at art piece creation block) vote weights should be able to update the MaxHeap vote weight value of the art piece.
+- Only snapshotted (at art piece creation block) vote weights should be able to update the total vote weight of the art piece.

-CultureIndex and MaxHeap, must be resilient to DoS attacks that could significantly hinder voting, art creation, or auction processes.
+- CultureIndex and MaxHeap, must be resilient to DoS attacks that could significantly hinder voting, art creation, or auction processes.

 ### VerbsToken

-VerbsToken should only mint art pieces from the CultureIndex.
+- VerbsToken should only mint art pieces from the CultureIndex.

-VerbsToken should always mint the top voted art piece in the CultureIndex.
+- VerbsToken should always mint the top voted art piece in the CultureIndex.

 ### AuctionHouse

-AuctionHouse should only auction off tokens from the VerbsToken.
+- AuctionHouse should only auction off tokens from the VerbsToken.

 ### VRGDA

-The VRGDAC should always exponentially increase the price of tokens if the supply is ahead of schedule.
+- The VRGDAC should always exponentially increase the price of tokens if the supply is ahead of schedule.

 ### TokenEmitter

-The treasury and creatorsAddress should not be able to buy tokens.
+- The treasury and creatorsAddress should not be able to buy tokens.

-The distribution of ERC20 governance tokens should be in accordance with the defined emission schedule.
+- The distribution of ERC20 governance tokens should be in accordance with the defined emission schedule.

-The TokenEmitter should always pay protocol rewards.
+- The TokenEmitter should always pay protocol rewards.

+- The treasury should always be transferred it's share of ether (minus creatorRateBps share).

 # Additional Context